arif-hanif/designnest_io/content/posts/2019-03-19/2019-03-19-getting-started-with-react-intro.md

 ![](./create-react-app-modified.png)

-In the next post I will introduce what we will build to get more use to React.
+In the comming posts, I will introduce what we will build to get more use to React.
 See you soon.